Towards an experimentally feasible controlled-phase gate on two blockaded Rydberg atoms: Controlled phase gate

 \subsection{Effective two-level system dynamics}

 By performing an adiabatic elimination \cite{Brion2007a} of the state $\ket{i}$, we can examine the effective three-level dynamics of the system.
 This leads to the condition that $\Omega_R(t), \Omega_R, \delta \ll \Delta$.
-In addition, we make a change of basis such that
+In addition, we make a change of basis in the subspace span$\{\ket{gr},\ket{rg}\}$ such that the new basis vectors in this subspace are

 We can now rewrite the system Hamiltonian as $\tilde{H} = \hat{H}_R + \hat{H}_{\mathit{int}}$, where

 with the effective Rabi frequency of the two-level dynamics

 The magnitude of the dipole matrix elements